Misturatosphaeria Mugambi & Huhndorf, Stud. Mycol. 64: 108 (2009).

 Type species: Misturatosphaeria aurantiacinotata Mugambi & Huhndorf

-Notes: Misturatosphaeria was introduced by Mugambi and Huhndorf (2009) with M. aurantiacinotata as type species.
-Misturatosphaeria is characterized by pyriform or globose to subglobose ascomata, fissitunicate, cylindrical-clavate asci and brown to dark brown, fusiform ascospores.
-In the phylogenetic analyses of Thambugala et al. (2015) based on LSU, SSU, ITS and TEF-1 sequence data, Misturatosphaeria species grouped in several subclades in Floricolaceae and was accommodated in several new genera.
+Notes: Misturatosphaeria is characterised by pyriform or globose to subglobose ascomata, fissitunicate, cylindrical-clavate asci and brown to dark brown, fusiform ascospores.
+In the phylogenetic analyses of Thambugala et al. (2015) based on LSU, SSU, ITS and TEF-1 sequence data, Misturatosphaeria species grouped in several subclades in Floricolaceae and were accommodated in several new genera.
 Misturatosphaeria claviformis was transferred to a new genus Neocurreya.
 Other Misturatosphaeria taxa except Misturatosphaeria aurantiinotata and M. uniseptata were separated in the new genera Asymmetrispora, Aurantiascoma, Magnibotryascoma, Pseudoaurantiascoma and Pseudomisturatosphaeria based on morphology and phylogeny.
 Jaklitsch et al. (2016b) did not agree with the concept proposed by Thambugala et al. (2015) and synonymized all Misturatosphaeria species under Teichospora and designated T. trabicola as the type species.
 The authors also revealed that Misturatosphaeria and Floricola are synonyms of Teichospora.
 Tennakoon et al. (2020) dismissed the broad concept of Teichospora and accepted Misturatosphaeria as a distinct genus in Teichosporaceae based on morphology and phylogenetic analyses of ITS, LSU, SSU, TEF-1 and RPB2 sequence data.
-Misturatosphaeria differs from Teichospora in having long pedicellate asci, initially hyaline, brown to dark brown, fusiform, 3-septate ascospores surrounded by a mucilaginous sheath when immature while Teichospora has brown and muriform, ellipsoid to clavate ascospores lacking a mucilaginous sheath (Jaklitsch et al., 2016b; Tennakoon et al., 2020).
+Misturatosphaeria differs from Teichospora in having long pedicellate asci, initially hyaline, brown to dark brown, fusiform, 3-septate ascospores surrounded by a mucilaginous sheath when immature while Teichospora has brown and muriform, ellipsoid to clavate ascospores lacking a mucilaginous sheath (Jaklitsch et al. 2016b, Tennakoon et al. 2020).
 Misturatosphaeria is morphologically and phylogenetically a distinct genus in Teichosporaceae.
 Molecular markers available for Misturatosphaeria are ITS, LSU, SSU, TEF-1 and RPB2.